rsyslog/rsyslog/source/configuration/modules/mmfields.rst

 needed.

 In any case, mmfields provides a very handy and easy to use way to parse structured data into a it's individual data items.
-Again, a primiary use case was support for CEF (Common Event Format), which is made extremely easy to do with this module.
+Again, a primary use case was support for CEF (Common Event Format), which is made extremely easy to do with this module.

 This module is implemented via the action interface.
-Thus it can be conditionally used depending on some prequisites.
+Thus it can be conditionally used depending on some prerequisites.